jalaj2620/PHISHING-SIMULATION-AND-AWARENESS-PLATFORM-/README.md

 ## Notes
 - This project is for demo/local testing only.
 Do not use to send live phishing emails.
+- For accessing the real world issues , try to create the simulation with the provided credentials
 - For email sending in sandbox use MailHog or a sandboxed SMTP provider.